 This presentation and subsequent discussion may contain projections, estimates, forecasts, targets, opinions, prospects, results, returns and forward-looking statements with respect to the financial condition, results of operations, capital position and business of the Group (together, "forward-looking statements").
 Any such forward-looking statements are not a reliable indicator of future performance, as they may involve significant assumptions and subjective judgements which may or may not prove to be correct and there can be no assurance that any of the matters set out in forward-looking statements are attainable, will actually occur or will be realised or are complete or accurate.
 Forward-looking statements are statements about the future and are inherently uncertain and generally based on stated or implied assumptions.
-The assumptions may prove to be incorrect and involve known and unknown risks, uncertainties, contingencies and other future events or conditions may differ materially from those stated, implied and/or reflected in any forward-looking statements due to a variety of risks, uncertainties and other factors (including without limitation those which are referable to general market conditions or regulatory changes).
+The assumptions may prove to be incorrect and involve known and unknown risks, uncertainties, contingencies and other important factors, many of which are outside the control of the Group.
+Actual achievements, results, performance or other future events or conditions may differ materially from those stated, implied and/or reflected in any forward-looking statements (including without limitation those which are referable to general market conditions or regulatory changes).
 Any such forward-looking statements are based on the beliefs, expectations and opinions of the Group at the date the statements are made, and the Group does not assume, and hereby disclaims, any obligation or duty to update them if circumstances or management's beliefs, expectations or opinions should change.
 For these reasons, recipients should not place reliance on, and are cautioned about relying on, any forward-looking statements.
-Additional detailed information concerning important factors that could cause actual results to differ materially is available in our 2016 Annual Report and Accounts.
+Additional detailed information concerning important factors that could cause actual results to differ materially is available in our 2017 Interim Report.

 This presentation contains non-GAAP financial information.
 The primary non-GAAP financial measure we use is 'adjusted performance' which is computed by adjusting reported results for the period-on-period effects of foreign currency translation differences and significant items which distort period-on-period comparisons.
 Significant items are those items which management and investors would ordinarily identify and consider separately when assessing performance in order to better understand the underlying trends in the business.
-Reconciliations between non-GAAP financial measurements and the most directly comparable measures under GAAP are provided in the 2016 Annual Report and Accounts and the Reconciliations of Non-GAAP Financial Measures document which are both available at www.hsbc.com.
+Reconciliations between non-GAAP financial measurements and the most directly comparable measures under GAAP are provided in the 2017 Interim Report and the Reconciliations of Non-GAAP Financial Measures document which are both available at www.hsbc.com.